SAFEHR-data/PIXL/README.md

 For testing, they can be set in the `test/.secrets.env` file.
 For dev purposes find the `pixl-dev-secrets.env` note on LastPass for the necessary values.

-If an Azure Keyvault hasn't been set up yet, follow [these instructions](./docs/setup/azure-keyvault.md).
+At UCLH if an Azure Keyvault hasn't been set up yet, follow [these instructions](./docs/setup/azure-keyvault.md).

 A second Azure Keyvault is used to store hashing keys and salts for the `hasher` service.
 This kevyault is configured with the following environment variables: